ryoyoshi29/TimeInventory/docs/Modularization.md

     - Leveraging Gradle's parallel and incremental builds can reduce build times.

 - **Reusability**
     - Proper modularization enables opportunities for code sharing and building multiple apps for different platforms from the same foundation.

 ## Modularization Strategy

 It's important to note that there is no single modularization strategy that fits all projects.
 However, there are general guidelines that can be followed to maximize benefits and minimize downsides.

 A basic module is simply a directory with a Gradle build script inside.
 Usually, a module consists of one or more source sets and possibly a collection of resources or assets.
 Modules can be built and tested independently.
 Due to Gradle's flexibility, there are few constraints on how you can organize your project.
 In general, you should strive for low coupling and high cohesion.

 * **Low Coupling** - Modules should be as independent as possible from one another, so that changes to one module have zero or minimal impact on other modules.
 They should not possess knowledge of the inner workings of other modules.

 * **High Cohesion** - A module should comprise a collection of code that acts as a system.
 It should have clearly defined responsibilities and stay within the boundaries of certain domain knowledge.
   For example, the `core:database` module in the TimeInventory app is responsible for accessing the local database, executing queries, and managing entities.

 ## Types of Modules in TimeInventory

 The TimeInventory app contains the following types of modules:

-* `app` module - Contains app-level classes and scaffolding classes that bind the rest of the codebase, such as `MainActivity`, `TimeInventoryApp`, and app-level controlled navigation.
-The `app` module depends on all `feature` modules and required `core` modules.
+* `composeApp` module - Contains app-level classes and scaffolding classes that bind the rest of the codebase, such as `MainActivity`, `TimeInventoryApp`, and app-level controlled navigation.
+The `composeApp` module depends on all `feature` modules and required `core` modules.

 * `feature:` modules - Feature-specific modules that are scoped to handle a single responsibility in the app.
 If a class is needed only by one `feature` module, it should remain within that module.
   If not, it should be extracted into an appropriate `core` module. `feature` modules should not depend on other feature modules.
 They only depend on the `core` modules they require.

 * `core:` modules - Common library modules containing auxiliary code and specific dependencies that need to be shared between other modules in the app.
 These modules can depend on other core modules, but they shouldn't depend on feature or app modules.

 ## Module Structure